Understand the Fraud Detection solution

 Custom rule examples:

-- Same user attempting to pay with 3 different cards in 1 hour
+- same user attempting to pay with three different cards in one hour.

-- Same user receiving more than 3 insufficient funds declines in 24 hours
+- same user receiving more than three insufficient funds declines in 24 hours.

 Lists are sets of custom values that can be referenced in the rules.
 By default, you have access to a list of high-risk countries that are referenced in verified information rules.
 For example, the payment IP country is in a list of high-risk countries.

-Add a list entry by navigating to the Lists tab and selecting Add entry.
+To add a list entry, go to the Lists tab and select Add entry.
 Here you will be able to enter a new value.

 Decline lists vs decline rules